technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 |----|--------|----|-------|-----------|------|
 |featureType|no|String||If given, the query will be sent with this featureType instead of the one configured for the service itself.
 Only usable if the layer was defined in the **[services.json](services.json.md)**.|false|
 |length|no|Number|3|The query is triggered when the length of the input is at least as long as this parameter.|false|

 ***

+## Datatypes.Explanations

+Can contain an array of explanations of the coordinate reference systems from which a list is created.

+***